 Yes, there really is a place called Mexican Hat.
 It is in southern Utah, on US Highway 163, just north of Monument Valley and the Arizona border.
 Population 88, at the last census.
 It gets its name from Mexican Hat Rock, a distinctive rock formation located just outside of town (see below).

-The town has a big celebration every year on March 8, commemorating the fact that the US Census Bureau has officially named it as a “census designated mexican_hatplace.”
+The town has a big celebration every year on March 8, commemorating the fact that the US Census Bureau has officially named it as a “census designated place.”
 Everyone in town who can make it shows up wearing…you guessed it…a Mexican Hat.

 The hills pictured above are also just outside of town.
 When I first saw them, a few years ago, they reminded me of a Navajo blanket, for some reason.
 Probably because I had just left the lands of the Navajo Nation behind me when I first came into town.
 But, they are also similar to the Painted Hills of Oregon, which you have also seen here before.